 Need a bio?
 Choose one of these!

-Willow looks at connections, systems, empowerment, and powerlessness and strives to both understand and improve whatever she finds.
+Willow looks at connections, systems, empowerment, and powerlessness and strives to both understand and improve whatever they find.

 Willow Brugh, known as willowbl00, works with digital tools to enable coordination between response agencies and emergent response groups in areas affected by fast and slow crises.
-She studies citizen engagement and combining distributed and centralized decision making structures at the Center for Civic Media at MIT’s Media Lab.
-Previously she’s been a Professor of Practice at Brown University, an affiliate at the New England Complex Systems Institute, and a fellow at Harvard Law’s Berkman Center for Internet and Society.
+They have studied citizen engagement and combining distributed and centralized decision making structures at the Center for Civic Media at MIT’s Media Lab, been a Professor of Practice at Brown University, an affiliate at the New England Complex Systems Institute, and a fellow at Harvard Law’s Berkman Center for Internet and Society.
 They are currently a project manager at govtech consultancy Truss.

-She cofounded a makerspace in Seattle to bring direct action to the transhumanist discussion groups she was moderating.
-To bring scale to those spaces, she cofounded the Space Federation to legitimize and link hacker, maker, and coworking spaces across the US.
+They cofounded a makerspace in Seattle to bring direct action to the transhumanist discussion groups they were moderating.
+To bring scale to those spaces, they cofounded the Space Federation to legitimize and link hacker, maker, and coworking spaces across the US.
 To impact inequality, Willow cofounded Geeks Without Bounds as an organizer and host of social good hackathons.
 To bring sustainability to those projects Geeks Without Bounds shifted into an accelerator for humanitarian projects.
-To increase capacity in digital response, so Willow became the Community Leadership Strategist at Aspiration.
-She is now helps the government serve its people as a project manager at Truss and acts as the Director of Community Engagement at Digitally Responsible Aid for the Do No Digital Harm initiative in her copious spare time.
+To increase capacity in digital response, Willow became the Community Leadership Strategist at Aspiration.
+They are now helping the government serve its people by maintaining the internal people infrastructure at Truss.
+Questing for further scale and impact, they now help to secure 1 billion devices with the Apple security team.

-In brief, Willow looks at connections, systems, empowerment, and powerlessness and strives to both understand and improve whatever she finds.
+In brief, Willow looks at connections, systems, empowerment, and powerlessness and strives to both understand and improve whatever they find.
 Sometimes that’s with the Occupy Sandy Movement, sometimes it’s with the National Defense University.
-She has keynoted the IEEE Global Humanitarian Technology Conference.
-Willow has successfully worked with FEMA Field Innovation Team for Hurricane Sandy, and was awarded at a ceremony at the White House for her contribution.
+They have keynoted the IEEE Global Humanitarian Technology Conference.
+Willow has successfully worked with FEMA Field Innovation Team for Hurricane Sandy, and was awarded at a ceremony at the White House for their contribution.